heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

    ```

   ### **Examining your reports**
-    Reports are generated once your submitted job is successfully run.
-Under your own job directory (/mnt/thl_data/$USER/jobs/ or /mnt/rv_data/$USER/jobs),
-    you can see the actual analysis results split into **results** and **reports** folders.
-The reports folder also contains the following summery files:
+    Reports are generated automatically once your submitted job has successfully run.
+Within your job directory (located under the base path: /mnt/thl_data/$USER/jobs/ or /mnt/rv_data/$USER/jobs/), you will find the analysis results organized into two folders: results and reports.
+The reports folder also includes the following summary files:
    - Innuendo_reports.xlsx
    - combine_samples_reports.tab
    - Samples_reports.tab